AtinAgnihotri/ContextualViews/README.md

 The belle of the ball here is ContextView which is a resuable component that you can plug and play anywhere.

-It uses the response fetched from an API to dynamically create and display a list of cards, the idea being, to used this to dynamically card list / homepage for a user.
+It uses the response fetched from an API to dynamically create and display a list of cards, the idea being, to use this to dynamically card list / homepage for a user.

-The App is implemented in MVVM-C pattern
+The App is implemented in MVVM-C pattern.

 ### 🍎 Tech Used: